mateuszdorobek/python3.info/intermediate/regex/syntax-anchor.rst

 * ``^`` - start of a line
 * Changes meaning with ``re.MULTILINE``

->>> import re
+Search for a capital letter at the start of a line:

->>> TEXT = 'Mark Watney of Ares 3 landed on Mars on: Nov 7th, 2035 at 1:37 pm'
+>>> TEXT = 'Mark Watney of Ares 3 landed on Mars on: Nov 7th, 2035 at 13:37'

-Search for a capital letter in text at the start of a line:

 >>> re.findall(r'^[A-Z]', TEXT)
 ['M']

 Search for a capital letter anywhere in text:

+>>> TEXT = 'Mark Watney of Ares 3 landed on Mars on: Nov 7th, 2035 at 13:37'
 >>> re.findall(r'[A-Z]', TEXT)
 ['M', 'W', 'A', 'M', 'N']